This Pasta Pomodoro recipe is a go-to weeknight dinner that’s one of my family’s favorites! It’s sure to become a favorite with yours too.

 Italian Nocellara. - Garlic: One clove should be plenty.
 The garlic should be in harmony with the other ingredients, not the dominating flavor.

-- Chili pepper: In my family’s region of Abruzzo and in other southern regions, we often add chopped fresh hot pepper or a pinch of crushed red pepper flakes to our pomodoro sauce.
-This is optional.
+- Chili pepper (optional): In my family’s region of Abruzzo and in other southern regions, we often add chopped fresh hot pepper or a pinch of crushed red pepper flakes to our pomodoro sauce.

-- Canned tomatoes: Italians sometimes use fresh tomatoes to make pomodoro sauce.
-They do this only when meaty sauce tomatoes such as San Marzano or Roma tomatoes are in season.
+- What about fresh tomatoes?
+Italians sometimes use fresh tomatoes when meaty sauce tomatoes, such as San Marzano or Roma, are in season.
 Most of the time, they (and I) prefer to use good-quality canned whole tomatoes or tomato passata (purée).

 - Basil: A branch (large sprig) of fresh basil or a handful of basil leaves perfumes the sauce with the herb’s sweet fragrance.
 Save some of the smaller, more delicate leaves for garnish if you’d like.